tidymodels/cloudstart/README.md

 ## R Markdown documents for RStudio Cloud ☁️ to accompany tidymodels articles

-This repository contains R Markdown documents to accompany the five [Get Started](https://www.tidymodels.org/start/) articles on https://www.tidymodels.org/.
+This repository contains R Markdown documents to accompany the five [Get Started](https://www.tidymodels.org/start/) articles.

 You can open the R Markdown files by clicking on the file name in the Files pane on the right. 👉